 RHEL 7, CentOS 7, SuSE 12, Ubuntu (v15.04) (and other) distributions utilize systemd / systemctl as the mechanism for controlling services, replacing the earlier init process.
-At present mkdirs.sh does not generate the systemd configuration file(s) automatically, but a sample is included in the SDP distribution in (\$SDP/Server/Unix/setup/systemd), along with a README.md file that describes the configuration process.
+At present mkdirs.sh does not generate the systemd configuration file(s) automatically, but a sample is included in the SDP distribution in (\$SDP/Server/Unix/setup/systemd), along with a README.md file that describes the configuration process, including for multiple instances.
+For simple installation run these commands as the root user: